rotundasoftware/cartero/README.md

 ## FAQ

-#### Does Cartero work with Rails, PHP, etc., or just with Node.js / Express?
+#### Q: Does Cartero work with Rails, PHP, etc., or just with Node.js / Express?

 The heart of Cartero is an intelligent Grunt.js task, and can be used with any web framework.
 However, there is a small piece of logic called the Hook which must be called from your web framework, since it is used when each page is rendered.
 If you are interested in developing a Cartero Hook for your web framework of choice, keep reading - it's not hard.